clamytoe/mlbookcamp-code/course-zoomcamp/10-kubernetes/code/README.md

 ## Create docker image

-We now contruct our docker image with the following settings:
+We now construct our docker image with the following settings:

 * expose port 8500
 * create a volume of the model directory